-The opening dinner of the 57th annual Washington Week began with the historic melodies of the Old Guard Fife and Drum Corps resounding through the Grand Ballroom of The Mayflower Hotel.
+The opening dinner of the 57th annual Washington Week began with the historic melodies of the Old Guard Fife and Drum Corps.
 The USSYP 2019 Republican Co-Chair Senator Joni K. Ernst of Iowa soon took the stage to share her Midwestern warmth, behind-the-scenes Senate stories, and sound advice for success in life.
 Her rural state and farming background set the foundation for the pillars that guide her life today.
 “Like families across America, we worked hard for what we had, and we leaned on each other and our neighbors for support,” she reflected.

 Joining the Army ROTC while attending Iowa State led to her role as a company commander in Kuwait and Iraq during Operation Iraqi Freedom One.
 “The years I spent in the military were some of the best in my life, and it was an honor to serve.
 During that time, I learned how truly exceptional our great nation is,” she said.
 “Today in the United States Senate, I may wear a slightly different uniform, but my focus and commitment to the American people has never faltered.”